openphacts/ops.js/README.md

 `new Version().information()`

 ## Using the library
+If running in a browser based application use `src/combined.js`.
+With NodeJS use `npm install ops.js`.
 See the [API documentation](http://openphacts.github.io/ops.js "OPS.js API documentation")

 Each API call generally has 1 method to fetch the results using an asynchronous call with a callback and then another method to parse these results.